-With a needle biopsy, your physician uses a needle to extract cells from the suspicious looking area.
+Yes, if found medically necessary, Medicare will cover a portion of the cost.
+With a needle biopsy, your physician uses a needle to extract cells from the suspicious-looking area.
 Needle biopsies are most commonly done on suspicious breast lumps, enlarged lymph nodes, and tumors that can be felt through the skin.

 In some cases, if the other biopsy results have come back as inconclusive then a surgical biopsy must be performed.
 During a surgical biopsy, a portion of the worrisome tissue from the mass or lump in question is taken out.

 After being in the lab, your doctor will have more answers about your condition.

 If the cells obtained are cancerous, the results from the biopsy tell your physician exactly what type and cancer location.
 Medicare will cover a medically necessary biopsy.

 Biopsies also let your healthcare provider know how far along the cancer is.
 The grade of cancer ranges from 1 to 4.
 In some cases, doctors use stage 0.

 Here’s a breakdown of the various cancer grades: